Kyrela/discore/README.md

   - `user`
     - `missing_permission`: the message that should be sent if the user that called the command doesn't have the necessary rights to use this command
-- `log`
-  - `channel`: the channel where the information and errors should be logged, if any (int)
-  - `file`: the file where the information and errors should be logged, if any

-> Note : All format arguments are optional

 ## Links